The Toll (Justified): Plot

 Ava (Joelle Carter) cleans herself after killing Judith and Penny (Danielle Panabaker) takes her back to their dorm just as a lockdown begins.
 Meanwhile, Art (Nick Searcy) takes Alison (Amy Smart) out of her apartment after the authorities fear for her life.
 As they exit, a hitman arrives and shoots Art in the stomach.

 Raylan (Timothy Olyphant) and Art's wife, Leslie (Leslie Riley) meet at the hospital with Tim (Jacob Pitts) and Rachel (Erica Tazel), who state that Art is in critical condition.
 Raylan suspects Daryl (Michael Rapaport) was involved but Rachel says they can't do anything, as Marshal Kirkland (Shashawnee Hall) will come and temporarily take Art's spot.
 When Rachel leaves, Tim suggests to Raylan that they work to get to Daryl but Raylan rebuffs his suggestion.
 Raylan visits the office and finds a sleepy Alison there, who can't reveal much due to her condition.
 He then meets with Kirkland, who deduces Theo Tonin was behind the hit.
 AUSA Vasquez (Rick Gomez) shows up, revealing that Tonin confessed to the shooting and will point to the hitman.

 Boyd (Walton Goggins) meets with Duffy (Jere Burns), Katherine (Mary Steenburgen) and Picker (John Kapelos) to discuss their now-missed heroin shipment.
 He blames the loss on the Crowes but they are considering killing him for all recent events.
 Marshals led by Tim and Rachel then raid the room, having been led there by Tonin's confession.
 Raylan talks with Picker at his interrogation room, as Tonin pointed him as the shooter.
 Raylan and Kirkland offer him a better deal if he helps them find Daryl.
 However, Tim finds evidence that Picker wasn't in the apartment at the time of the shooting.
 They then find that Wendy (Alicia Witt) called and Daryl will turn himself in, but only to Raylan.

 Raylan meets with Wendy on a hotel room but finds no sign of Daryl.
 Daryl and Kendal (Jacob Lofland) have arrived at the office and Daryl turns himself in while Kendal is taken by the officers.
 However, Kendal confesses to shooting Art, having confused him for Raylan as he blames him for Danny's death.
 After they are released, Boyd, Duffy, Katherine and Picker resume their meeting, where Boyd offers Duffy a share of his heroin shipment, angering Picker.
 Boyd hands Picker a box of cigarettes containing a timer bomb, which kills Picker.
 He maintains his offer to Duffy and exits the hotel room.

 Kirkland leaves his position and tells Rachel that Art named her his successor at the office in case of emergency.
 Raylan confronts Daryl as he is forced to release him, telling him that Kendal will be sent to juvie for his actions.
 He deduces Daryl forced Kendal to take the blame after knowing it was Art who was shot and not Raylan, and threatens him to bring him down.
-The episode ends as Raylan visits Art in the hospital, who is still in a coma and replaces the Marshal watching him over.
+The episode ends as Raylan visits Art, who is still in a coma, in the hospital, replacing the Marshal watching over him.